daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdIdentityProvidersAliasGet
+## AdminRealmsRealmOrganizationsOrgIdIdentityProvidersAliasGet

-> IdentityProviderRepresentation AdminRealmsRealmOrganizationsIdIdentityProvidersAliasGet(ctx, realm, id, alias).Execute()
+> IdentityProviderRepresentation AdminRealmsRealmOrganizationsOrgIdIdentityProvidersAliasGet(ctx, realm, orgId, alias).Execute()

 Returns the identity provider associated with the organization that has the specified alias